What Damages Are Available to Victims of Childhood Sexual Abuse?

 - The actions of the defendant were severe, egregious, or heinous against the plaintiff

-- The plaintiff is the victim that suffered injury by the defendant
+- The plaintiff is the survivor that suffered injury by the defendant

 Obtaining a punitive damage award requires a higher level of evidence by the plaintiff or their attorneys.
 During the trial, the plaintiff proved their case showing a preponderance of the evidence, receiving a compensatory damage award paid by the defendant.

-However, to receive a punitive damage award, the injured victim must prove their case using clear and convincing evidence showing the defendant's egregious behavior.
+However, to receive a punitive damage award, the injured party must prove their case using clear and convincing proof showing the defendant's egregious behavior.

 While the plaintiff's lawyers may have proven the case for a compensatory injury award, there may be insufficient evidence to show the jury that the predator or others' criminal activity could be clear and convincing.